Fire Station 603

 In addition to the station location, the SCDP determined that the existing FS 603 facility is not fully functional and does not meet current standards as established by the City of Scottsdale Fire Department.
 It lacks updated safety equipment, and has severe site issues that will be costly to remediate, including drainage and hazardous materials.
 The overall assessment of the existing facility was rated poor.

 The city of Scottsdale purchased land on Indian Bend Road, just east of Hayden road to build a new home for Fire Station 603.
-The existing Fire Station 603, located on McDonald Drive just east of Scottsdale Road, does not provide optimal coverage to the portions of the City it is intended to serve, including much of the McCormick Ranch area.
+The existing Fire Station 603, located on McDonald Drive just east of Scottsdale Road, did not provide optimal coverage to the portions of the City it is intended to serve, including much of the McCormick Ranch area.
 The relocation of Fire Station 603 was approved by the voters as part of the bond election held in November 2015.

 The city evaluated several sites when looking for a new station location.
 The locations were primarily evaluated in terms of the increased responsiveness they would provide, in addition to other factors including cost and access.
 The site on Indian Bend Road proved to be the best alternative, achieving a 30 percent reduction in the population in this area of the City that lies outside of four-minute response coverage.
 The City of Scottsdale purchased 1.5 acres of land from a private owner in 2016.